nickpack/terraform-aws-cloudfront-s3-cdn/README.md

 ## What this module doesn't do

-* Encryption at rest for the CDN files bucket - they are publicly served so this is probably a little overkill
+* Encryption at rest for the CDN files bucket - they are publicly served so this is probably a little overkill and requires lambda@edge to decrypt which pretty much defies the point of having something simple to serve your static files!
 * Create your hosted zone in Route53
-* Destroy your logging bucket - if you enable logging a bucket will be created but is explicitly prevented from being destroyed so that you don't accidently lose all of your access logs
 * Replication - this isn't difficult, but I haven't needed it
-* Versioning - this is really easy to implement, but I haven't needed it
+* Versioning - This messes with terraform state management of your CDN files, they will change on each apply with versioning enabled on the bucket
+* Doesn't add any WAF to the CloudFront distribution - I'll leave that bit up to you to fit to your use case

 <!-- BEGIN_TF_DOCS -->
 ## Requirements